3 releases

 Comparison

-Gradient Descent (for comparison) RSPSA SPSA
+Gradient Descent (reference) RSPSA SPSA

 Requires gradient function No gradient function required No gradient function required

-Single learning-rate hyperparameter Very sensitive to hyperparameters Less sensitive to hyperparameters than SPSA
+Single learning-rate hyperparameter Less sensitive to hyperparameters than SPSA Very sensitive to hyperparameters

 Continuous convergence progression Convergence saturation Continuous convergence progression